AshrafHassan-RH/dev-acm/README.md

 * Copy the secret and use it to login to AAP web console
 * Built in user for accessing the web console is admin

+The same procedure is valid for EDA, you only need to search for the eda-admin-password in the ansible-automation-platform namespace

 ### Requesting subscription manifest

-One loged in to AAP web console, there is a need to provide a subscription.
+Once loged in to AAP web console, there is a need to provide a subscription.
 Since no proxy is configured, and it cannot be configured before subscription is applied,you need to download a subscription manifest from RH portal.

 * Follow the link provided in "subscription allocations" hyperlink
 * Login using your Red Hat Customer Portal credentials